HalilCan/codeGPT-assistant-extension/README.md

 https://github.com/HalilCan/codeGPT-assistant-extension/assets/3583967/36b1af53-2857-4ca6-872c-7d8978da755d

-All AI actions are effectively ChatGPT prompts that are composed of some preset text, optional context, and your input (e.g. your selected code).
+All AI actions are effectively ChatGPT prompt "recipes" that are composed of some preset text, optional context, and your input (e.g. your selected code).
+The extension uses these recipes to prepare its prompts.
 The first entry in `prompts.json` is a template that demonstrates how that works.
 In addition, every default AI action was refactored into this format and you can see how each works in the same file.

 Here is how you add a new AI action: